eclipse-dataspace-protocol-base/dsp_best_practices/best.practices/security.considerations.md

 ## Securing access to `Dataset`s

-Granting access to business data is out of scope of the DSP specification.
+Granting access to data, i.e., the data transaction, is out of scope of the DSP specification.
 However, the DSP is a vehicle to exchange the necessary information to grant access to such data.
 Initially, a `Dataset` is advertised in the `Catalog`.
 Consumers are encouraged to start the `Contract Negotiation` process.
 The result of successful the DSP-state-machines' happy path is the transfer of a `DataAddress` object.
 This object declares the means of transferring the business data and may